gpratte/spring-boot-acceptance-test-mocks/README.md

 #### REST POST to create a Todo...
 1. POST to the /api/todos endpoint
 2. Persist the __Todo__ in a relational database
+3. Send the __Todo__ as json to RabbitMQ

 The server is setup
 1. With a RestController with a PostMapping on /api/todos
-2. Calls a service which calls the repository to insert into a Postgres database
+2. The controller calls a service which calls the repository to insert into a Postgres database
+3. The service also sends json to RabbitMQ

 #### Embedded servers
 When running tests the server uses